ITINERARIES The Hot Springs of Oita Refresh body, mind and spirit in this pristine corner of Kyushu

 Kan no Jigoku Onsen, an Edo-period bathhouse where the spring water is kept at only 13 to 14 degrees, is an unconventional option.
 But there are saunas available to warm up in afterward.

 The Yunotsubo Kaido is a scenic route that connects Yufuin town to Lake Kinrin on its outskirts.
 The streets are packed with quirky craft shops and stalls selling delectable local bites and fresh farm produce.
 Self-service ice cream vending machines are a welcome presence during the hotter months here.
-Try also the tori-ten chicken tempura, famous in the area.

 Lake Kinrin is unusual in that its waters bubble up from both from hot and cold springs beneath the surface.
 Come in the early morning after the rains while it is still cool and you will be treated to a beautiful, misty spectacle.